 The compactness of the system offers greater flexibility in terms of lower-cost stand design.
 With no worm gear unit, its mechanical efficiency is much higher.
 This means less energy is consumed, including only half of the usual power input.
 What's more, there are fewer moving masses, which in turn reduces mass inertia while improving the dynamics and control performance at the same time.
 The "active" components required to generate the torque, such as the permanent magnets and electrical steel stacks with windings (stator), are already integrated in those mechanical components (housing with bearings) that are needed in any case.

 Unlike standard solutions, the drive unit itself is maintenance-free.
-Moreover, all the usual maintenance work on the worm gears (wear, gear lubrication, backlash, etc.) is no longer necessary and the risks of leakages is reduced.
+Moreover, all the usual maintenance work on the worm gears is no longer necessary and the risks of leakages is reduced.

 In the solution described above, the electric motor was combined with the mechanical components to create a mechatronic system.
-Like with process engineering, two components were integrated into one system, thus providing significant benefits.
 This drive solution is a key element of the portfolio of SMS group not only as a plant engineering and construction company but also as a systems and solutions provider.
 Together with X-Pact® Drive, it is a perfectly harmonized drive concept that is borne out of in-house expertise.

 Both new and existing plants with roughing- and finishing stands can be equipped with an electro-mechanical screwdown system with integrated torque motor.
-The adjusting screw can be retained or overhauled, depending on requirements.
+The screwdown spindle can be retained or overhauled, depending on requirements.
 The old system is replaced by a multispline hub with magnets as well as a stator and housing with integrated brakes.
 This means the design is more compact and offers the advantages of a new screwdown system.